Issue and Trip Descriptions

 Embracing Different Abilities: Participants will partner with L'Arche, a community that offers participants a chance to engage with adults with cognitive disabilities through service, education, and companionship.
 Participants will be able to interact with core members and staff in the community to better understand how these incredible individuals can enhance, challenge, and create an impact on society.

-Urban Schools Within a Large Community: Participants will work with an organization dedicated to school and neighborhood improvement through the implementation of community learning centers.
+Urban Schools As a Community Asset: Participants will work with an organization dedicated to school and neighborhood improvement through the implementation of community learning centers.
 By working in public schools throughout the school day as well as after, participants will see how public schools can become the hub of educational, cultural, recreational, and health partnerships within a community.

-Then and Now: The Effects of Civil Rights Movements on Our Past and Present: Participants will travel to one of the most important cities of the Civil Rights era, where they will not only learn about past historical movements, but experience their lasting impact through direct service and education.
-Participants will also gain a deeper understanding of what civil rights struggles look like today by working within the community’s neighborhoods and schools.
+The Legacy of the Civil Rights Movement: Participants will travel to one of the most important cities of the Civil Rights era, where they will not only learn about past historical movements, but experience their lasting impact through direct service and education.
+Participants will also gain a deeper understanding of what civil rights struggles look like today by working within the community's neighborhoods and schools.

 The Rights and Welfare of Animals: Participants will be working at an animal sanctuary where they will be assisting the host organization in maintaining their property.
 This service will require moderate to high levels of manual labor and physical activity.
 Participants will have the opportunity to work alongside rescued animals and will participate in various educational/cooking classes throughout the week.
 Participants must be willing to maintain a vegan lifestyle for the week out of respect for the community with which they will be working.